2281469043/lollipopNFT/README.md

 Our website’s front-end is built with **HTML**, **CSS**, and **JavaScript**, hosted on an **HTTP server**.
 Each page has a corresponding JavaScript and CSS file.
 Below are the main HTML pages and their functions:

 1. **index.html** - The homepage where users connect their MetaMask accounts.
-2. **explore.html** - A marketplace where users can browse all NFTs published by museums and make purchases.
+2. **explore.html** - A marketplace where users can browse all NFTs published by museums.
-3. **detail*.html** - Each page represents a unique NFT with details about the museum, price, and other relevant information.
-Each page includes a "Buy NFT" button that triggers a smart contract in the back-end to facilitate the purchase.
+3. **detail.html** - Displays detailed information about a specific NFT, such as the museum, description, and other relevant details.
+This page is only for viewing.
+4. **purchase.html** - Allows users to purchase NFTs by searching for specific NFTs using their labels.
-4. **myCollect.html** - Displays NFTs owned by the user, allowing them to view their collection.
+5. **myCollect.html** - Displays NFTs owned by the user, allowing them to view their collection.
 Museums can also view the NFTs they’ve published.
-5. **detailmc*.html** - These pages contain details about specific NFTs and are accessible through the user's "myCollect" page.
 6. **create.html** - Authorized museum users can create new NFTs by entering details and setting a price.
 Clicking the "Create NFT" button initiates the back-end smart contract to mint the NFT.
 7. **about.html** - Contains general information about the platform and introduces the project team.
 8. **faq.html** - Provides answers to common blockchain-related questions.